-- Where supported, the completed 'Re-evaluation Request Form' should be signed by the Chief Officer and submitted to the appropriate People and Change Partner.
-Until the Chief Officer approves the form, the submission is not considered complete. - 5.7 Once completed, the 'Re-evaluation Request Form' will form part of the submission and will be reviewed by the Job Analyst Team as part of the evaluation.
-It should be completed as fully as possible.
+- 3.7 Where supported, the completed 'Re-evaluation Request Form' and Role Profile should be signed by the Chief Officer.
+Until the Chief Officer approves the form, the submission is not considered complete and will not be scheduled for evaluation. - 3.8 Once completed, the 'Re-evaluation Request Form' including all supporting documentation will be submitted to the job evaluation mailbox jobevaluation@west-dunbarton.gov.uk for the post to be reviewed by the job analysts as part of the evaluation.
+It should be completed as fully as possible including the post title, the employee/s name/s and examples including any relevant documentation.